varunneal/varunneal.github.io/content/Essays/Muon in Modded NanoGPT.md

 [^kustner]: [Kustner et al 2024](https://arxiv.org/abs/2402.19449) *Heavy-Tailed Class Imbalance and Why Adam Outperforms Gradient Descent on Language Models*
 [^cohen]: [Cohen et al 2024](https://arxiv.org/abs/2410.24206) *Understanding Optimization in Deep Learning with Central Flows*, with a shorter accompanying blogpost [here](https://centralflows.github.io/part3/).

-%% as well.
-This "variance EMA" is an estimate of the noise we expect from sampling the gradient of each parameter.
-At each step, divide the update by variance so that high-variance terms update slowly and low-variance terms update quickly.

-Muon tracks the EMA gradient of full parameters and normalizes the EMA through a method known as *orthogonalization* which you can variously read about elsewhere [^jordan24-muon] [^mahdid] [^bernstein].
-Notably, this normalization is with respect to the matrix itself, not with respect to the estimated variance of the distribution.
-That is, Muon's normalization method does not increase our certainty about the gradient.
-This provides motivation for adding an adaptive estimator on top of Muon: %%

 Despite not being a variance-adaptive method, Muon is "curvature-aware" [^kovalev][^anonymous26][^su25], which addresses point (2).
 Intuitively, this comes from orthogonalization: after orthogonalization, Muon's update is "well-rounded" in parameter space, avoiding directions of steep change [^spectral].
 Formally, each update is perfectly-conditioned (all spectral values are $1$), which keeps the weights themselves well-conditioned (their singular values remain small and near each other)[^Boreiko].
-Muon is effectively performing gradient descent down a restricted submanifold of the full parameter space.
+Muon is effectively performing gradient descent down a constrained submanifold of the full parameter space.
 Along these lines, Jeremy Bernstein has proposed *Manifold Muon*, which tweaks Muon such that the weights remain perfectly-conditioned  [^bernstein25].

 [^spectral]: The spectral directions of a matrix corresponds to how its transformation stretches the input/output space.
 Formally, spectral directions they are the left and right singular vectors in the Singular Value Decomposition (SVD) of a matrix.
 The amount each direction is stretched corresponds to *singular values* in the SVD.
 Orthogonalization finds a matrix with identical spectral directions but with all the singular value equal to $1$.
 The resulting matrix has a transformation that has the same directions but is *isometric* between the input and output spaces: distances, lengths, and angles are preserved.